 7. Seek Mediation if Necessary

 In some cases, conflicts may be complex or deeply rooted, making resolution challenging.
 If you find that you are unable to resolve a conflict on your own, consider seeking the help of a neutral third party, such as a mediator or therapist.
-Mediators can facilitate communication, provide guidance, and assist in finding a resolution that is acceptable to all parties involved.
+Professional mediation services are listed in books like The Mediator's Handbook -- available on Amazon (search link).

 Implementing Respectful Conflict Resolution